holepunchto/pear-docs/helpers/agreeable-peer.md

 #### Define the agreemement

-Here is a simple example of an agreeable compatable agreement.
-[Zod](https://zod.dev/) functions have been carefully chosen to provide the best programmatic descriptive power with strong jsdoc infer compatablility.
+Here's a simple example of an agreeable-compatible agreement.
+Zod functions have been carefully chosen to provide the best programmatic descriptive power with strong JSDoc infer compatibility.

 agreement.mjs